 Below are links that may be of use to you:

 Do you have questions about Boston's Hidden Restaurants?
 If so, check out our FAQs page to find answers to some of the most popular questions that people ask us.

 While we would like to think that we know every great hidden restaurant around Boston and New England, we admit that this is not the case.
 If you have a special restaurant that is off the beaten track and you would like to share it with us, please don't hesitate to contact us.
 Hopefully we will get to try the restaurant ourselves and add it to the Web site.

-By the way, we also have a couple of "sister" sites, including Boston Restaurant Talk, a news-based blog focused mainly on the Boston restaurant scene, and a travel site called Travel Guide of America that includes many photos of places around the country.
+By the way, we also have a "sister" site -- Boston Restaurant Talk, a news-based blog focused mainly on the Boston restaurant scene.

 Well, that's about it for now.
 Enjoy the site, have fun reading about all the restaurants mentioned, and again, thanks for checking out Boston's Hidden Restaurants!